microsoftgraph/msgraph-sdk-python-core/README.md

 ## Telemetry Metadata

 This library captures metadata by default that provides insights into its usage and helps to improve the developer experience.
-This metadata includes the sdk version, runtime environment and host Os on which the client is running.
+This metadata includes the `SdkVersion`, `RuntimeEnvironment` and `HostOs` on which the client is running.

 ## Issues